monopole/snt/basics/pods.md

-# Define a Pod
+# The App Runs as a Pod

 > _The atomic unit of kubernetes._
 >
 > _Time: 5min_

 The example below creates one pod, holding just one container.
-The container in turn holds just one server binary.
+The container in turn holds just one server, your app component.

 Since a pod is the atomic unit of scheduling and replication in k8s, one has the opportunity to provide